marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 # The State

-Class `AppState` is the app state, composed of 3 "sub-states":
+Class `AppState` is the app state, composed of 3 substates:

 * `Portfolio` contains the cash balance and the list of stocks owned by the user.